Show Navigation

 class BookFunctionalSpec extends ContainerGebSpec {

-void "the book index page renders the seeded books"() {
+void "the book index page renders the committed books"() {

 when: